ltwp/ltwp/research.md

 My scholarship focuses on the following as relevant to wetlands, estuaries, bays, and beaches:

-- environmental fluid mechanics and physical oceanography
+- environmental fluid mechanics, coastal engineering, and physical oceanography
-- the transport and fate of stuff moved by water: sediment, nutrients, plastics...
+- the transport and fate of stuff moved by water: sediment, nutrients, plastics, etc.
-- how hydrodynamics are co-produced with geomorphic and ecological change
+- how hydrodynamics are co-produced with geomorphic (and ecological) change
 - novel techniques for observing and representing all of the above

 These questions frequently intersect with infrastructure systems and concerns of human stewardship.
 I aim to think interdisciplinarily and humanistically!